GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermalLeakyWell/Example.rst

 .. code::

-        DensityFun PhillipsBrineDensity 6.8e6 1.5e7 5e4 302.0 310.0 0.5 1.711156742
+        DensityFun PhillipsBrineDensity 6.8e6 2e7 5e4 302.0 307.5 0.125 1.901285269
-        ViscosityFun PhillipsBrineViscosity 1.711156742
+        ViscosityFun PhillipsBrineViscosity 1.901285269

 Importantly, the last value on each line in the file `pvtliquid.txt` defines the salinity in the domain.
 In our model, salinity is constant in space and in time (i.e., unlike water and CO2, it is not tracked as a component in GEOSX).
-In our model, salinity is specified as a molal concentration in mole of NaCl per kg of brine.
+In our model, salinity is specified as a molal concentration in mole of NaCl per kg of solvent (brine).
-The value used here (0.1 / 58.44 = 1.711156742 mole/kg) is chosen to match the value specified in the
+The value used here (1000 x 10 / ( 58.44 x ( 100 - 10 ) ) = 1.901285269 moles/kg) is
-benchmark (0.1 kg/kg).
+chosen to match the value specified in the benchmark (weight% of 10%).

 CO2 solubility in brine
 ~~~~~~~~~~~~~~~~~~~~~~~